• Skip to primary navigation

 Origin: Desert of Northern Mexico

 What is Mesquite?
 It's a type of plant that actually falls into the legume family.
 It grows like a tree.
 You can find it in northern Mexico to the southwestern United States, even as far north as southern Kansas.
-It's wood is used for smoking food, particularly in Texas and southwestern BBQ.
+Its wood is used for smoking food, particularly in Texas and southwestern BBQ.

 A side by side photo of 100% Desert Mesquite Honey and Mostly Mesquite Honey.

-Unlike the 100% Mesquite honey they use to sell, the bees also visit other floral sources.
+Unlike the 100% Mesquite honey they used to sell, the bees also visit other floral sources.
 Makes me wonder if the 100% claim was never actually true or if something else changed where they couldn't get 100% anymore.

 Bottle of Trader Joe's Multi-Floral and Clover Honey at the store.